 No other live performance company produces shows that are as awe-inspiring as Cirque du Soleil.
 Not only are the Cirque performers incredibly talented, performing feats that will take your breath away, but there is also an artistic element.

 Some Cirque shows, such as some of the shows in Las Vegas, can be a little too abstract.
 For some couples the high level of artistic and creative influences is just fine, for others, the concept may go over their heads.

 That's where “Drawn to Life” at Disney Springs comes in.
 Although its predecessor “La Nouba” was touted as the most kid-friendly Cirque du Soleil show in the company's lineup, its storyline was hard to follow.
-This new show still features much artistic expression, but in a way that is more approachable.
+This new show still features much artistic expression but in a more approachable way.

 This is the first-of-its-kind creative collaboration between iconic memory-makers Cirque du Soleil and Disney.
 It is one of the most well-done creative projects I've ever witnessed.

 A Cirque du Soleil show with an artistic touch